Tecopa pupfish: Taxonomy

 C. n. calidae was first described as a subspecies in 1948 by Robert Rush Miller, after six years of study.
 Miller also identified five other subspecies: the Amargosa River pupfish (C. n. amargosae), the Ash Meadows pupfish (C. n. mionectes), the Saratoga Springs pupfish (C. n. nevadensis), the Warm Springs pupfish (C. n. pectoralis), and the Shoshone pupfish (C. n. shoshone).

-Other local Cyprinodons include the Death Valley pupfish (Cyprinodon salinus), the Devil's Hole pupfish, (Cyprinodon diabolis) the desert pupfish (Cyprinodon macularius) and the Owens pupfish (Cyprinodon radiosus).
+Other local Cyprinodons include the Death Valley pupfish (Cyprinodon salinus), the Devils Hole pupfish, (Cyprinodon diabolis) the desert pupfish (Cyprinodon macularius) and the Owens pupfish (Cyprinodon radiosus).

 Description and behavior

 The fish were about 1–1.5 inches (2.5–4 cm) in length.
 The dorsal fin was positioned closer to the tail than the head.
 The pelvic fin was small or sometimes absent, and had six lepidotrichia.
 Similar to some other Cyprinodons, breeding males displayed a bright blue coloration.
 Females had between six and ten vertical stripes.

 C. n. calidae primarily ate cyanobacteria (blue-green algae).
 Invertebrates such as mosquito larvae provided occasional nutrition.
 The fish were capable of surviving water temperatures of 110 degrees Fahrenheit (43 °C) or more.